RajasekharwhY/Build-your-muscle/networking/OSI Model.md

 most important concepts you need to lean to understand data networking.

 ## Physical layer: (twisted pair cabelling, coax cable, fiber otpics cable)
-for wireless it is electro magnatic spectrum (Air) in order to transfer. you can not take bunch of copper wire and make a twisted pair of cabelling. you need to follow some protocols to design the twisted pair of cabelling.
+For wireless it is electro magnatic spectrum (Air) in order to transfer data via wireles.
+For wired connections, you can not take bunch of copper wires and make a twisted pair of cabelling.
+You need to follow some protocols to design the twisted pair of cabelling.
 Physical layer is used to connect to all of our devices in network.

 ## Datalink layer: